The Federal Election Commission (FEC) regulates how candidates and political groups raise and spend money in United States federal elections.

 The FEC’s digital offerings are massive, including millions of campaign finance records, thousands of legal documents, and over 40,000 pages of content covering everything from campaign activity guidance to press releases from 1998.
 And on top of that, it’s always changing.
 So instead of starting the redesign with the site itself, we started with modernizing what powered it: the data.

 Instead of starting with the website, improving the experience for the FEC’s users started with opening up the FEC’s data archives by building a public API.
-We then used that API to power the new beta site, built in the open at beta.fec.gov.
-We used this beta site to constantly learn, iterate, and improve, working closely with our agency partners to design, build, and refine new features to meet user needs and to build a practice of writing about complex topics in plain language.
+When I joined the project team, we began using that API to power a new beta site, built in the open at beta.fec.gov.
+We used this beta site to constantly learn, iterate, and improve, working closely with our agency partners to design, build, and refine new features to meet user needs.
+We also helped them build a practice of writing about complex topics in plain language.

-From 2015–2017, I was part of a distributed team of designers, strategists, and engineers working with the FEC to build and transition the beta site.
-Coaching and training were part of our methodology from the beginning, but in 2017 our team’s priority shifted to building the FEC team’s capacity to maintain and continue building the site in an agile, user-centered way.
+I was part of a distributed team of designers, strategists, and engineers working with the FEC to build and transition the beta site.
+Some specific pieces I was responsible for:

 - Created wireframes and clickable prototypes for layouts and interactions, using consistent styles and patterns.